Free Raised Garden Bed Plans

 On average, most non-tree plants do best with a minimum of 20 inches.
 And you should check root depths on seed packs and pots when planting to see if they need more.
 Since your bed is at least 3 feet, you have space to work with.

 With that said, shallow-rooted plants can thrive in as little as 6 inches of soil.
 Ginger, succulents, and turmeric are all shallow-rooted.
-Shrubs, perennials, and creeping fruits or vegetables require at least 12 inches.
+Shrubs, perennials, and creeping fruits or vegetables require about 12 inches of soil.
 Some plants like melons, squashes, and large root vegetables need 24 inches of soil depth, while asparagus needs as much as 36 inches.

 Material Options